HIRO-group/HIRO-group.github.io/_posts/wiki/2024-07-01-new-hiro-member.md

 Once you are **done with the preliminary steps**{:.color-banner} above, follow the instructions here to finalize your membership.
 You are expected to complete these tasks **within 2 days**{:.color-banner} of joining the group---these should not take you more than half an hour of work!

-## 2.1 Slack

- 1. Your supervisor will send you an invitation to our [Slack workspace](https://cu-hiro.slack.com).
- 2. Accept it, and say hi in `#general`!
-Do mention who you're working with, and a brief description of what you'll be working on.
- 3. Ideally, [install Slack on your machine](https://slack.com/download) as well as on your phone.
-This helps you to easily keep up with what happens in the group, and you'll also be less likely to miss important messages!

-## 2.2 GitHub, Google Calendar, Google Drive, and Mailing List
+## 2.1 Slack, GitHub, Shared Calendar, and Mailing List

  1. If you don't already have a [GitHub](https://github.com) account, create one.
- 2. Send an email to **[Joewie Koh](mailto:joewie.koh@colorado.edu) with [Prof. Alessandro Roncone](mailto:alessandro.roncone@colorado.edu) in Cc**{:.color-banner}.
+ 2. Send an email to **[Anuj Pasricha](mailto:anuj.pasricha@colorado.edu) and [Ava Abderezaei](ava.abderezaei@colorado.edu) with [Prof. Alessandro Roncone](mailto:alessandro.roncone@colorado.edu) in Cc**{:.color-banner}.
 Include your:
     - GitHub username
-    - Preferred email address for Google Calendar
-    - Your **firstname.lastname@colorado.edu**{:.color-banner} email alias for Google Drive and our mailing list
+    - Your **firstname.lastname@colorado.edu**{:.color-banner} email alias for our Slack and mailing list
- 3. Joewie will add you to our [GitHub organization](https://github.com/HIRO-group), Google Calendar, Google Drive, and [mailing list](https://lists.colorado.edu/sympa/info/hiro-group).
+ 3. Anuj and/or Ava will add you to our [Slack workspace](https://cu-hiro.slack.com), [GitHub organization](https://github.com/HIRO-group), shared Calendar, and [mailing list](https://lists.colorado.edu/sympa/info/hiro-group).
- 4. Make your membership to the GitHub organization public.
+    - Make your membership to the GitHub organization public.
+    - Say hi in `#general` on Slack!
+Do mention who you're working with, and a brief description of what you'll be working on.
+    - Please [install Slack on your machine and phone](https://slack.com/download) as well as on your phone.
+This helps you to easily keep up with what happens in the group, and you'll also be less likely to miss important messages.

-## 2.3 Lab Agreements
+## 2.2 Lab Agreements

  1. Carefully read the lab agreements.
 There are currently three documents available:
     - [Lab etiquette](/docs/HIRO-Group-Lab-Etiquette.pdf), shared among all students and people working in the lab, with the rules of working in the lab